 |-V, --version||Display version information and exit.
 Option -V displays version information only when it is the only parameter, otherwise it works as --verbose.|

 |-h, --help||Display help and exit.|

 mkfs -t ext2 /dev/fd0

-	The above example would create an ext2 filesystem on a floppy diskette in the first floppy drive.
+The example above would create an ext2 file system on a floppy diskette in the first floppy drive.